-AmazeVR, a Los Angeles-based company creating on-demand VR video, has raised $9.5 million in funding to refocus its efforts to create virtual VR concerts.
-The company says its immersive concerts will be coming to movie theaters, VR headsets, and special pop-up events at some point this year.
+AmazeVR, a Los Angeles-based company creating on-demand VR video, has raised $15 million in funding to refocus its efforts to create VR concerts.
+The company says its first major immersive concert will feature artist Megan Thee Stallion and debut this Spring at activations in select AMC theaters.
+In the future the company also plans to offer its immersive concerts to at-home headsets.

 According to data reported by Crunchbase, the latest round brings the company’s lifetime financing to $25.3 million.